RealOrangeOne/theorangeone.net/content/posts/docker-in-lxc.md

 Yes, it's really that simple!
 Now, running [`docker run hello-world`](https://hub.docker.com/_/hello-world/) should start a container and work absolutely flawlessly!
 At least excluding some minor [storage issues]({{<relref "docker-lxc-storage">}}).

 For reasons I don't quite understand, I wasn't able to get Alpine linux working as the base OS for the LXC container at the time.
 I really like Alpine as a minimal base OS, and given everything would be running in docker, the musl _complexities_ didn't bother me.
 Instead, I just run Debian, and it worked absolutely perfectly first time.
 Arch also works perfectly for me, as too I suspect would almost any other distro.
-Revisiting it whilst writing this article, and it seems to work fine.
+Revisiting it whilst writing this post, and it seems to work fine.
 In cases like this, there is no "best distro", the distro doesn't matter - what does is that you're comfortable maintaining it for its lifespan.

 ## But why?